God and His Creation

 - What are common stereotypical differences between men and women?

-- What are some of the God-given differences between men and women and how do these difference act in a complementary way?
+- What are some of the God-given differences between men and women, and how do these differences act in a complementary way?

 - What was the Garden of Eden like?

 - What is the difference between the fall of angels and the fall of man?
 Describe the fall of each.

 20 minutes – Final Reflections and sharing

 Go around and give each person an opportunity to share what might have stood out the most to them from the evening’s (day’s) discussion or what left them the most confused, so as to gain further clarity or insight from others.

 5 minutes – Closing prayer

 The leader begins with the Sign of the Cross and invites a minute of silence with all eyes closed.
 Each person should reflect upon what was discussed tonight, especially what stood out to him/her the most.